H-Ramalan/Leader-board/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Leader Board: Use of Javascript webpack and Api] <a name="about-project"></a>
+# 📖 [Leader Board] <a name="about-project"></a>

-This project is designed to help us understand JavaScript webpack and how to utilize it and bundle js files.
+- I developed a leaderboard using HTML, CSS, JavaScript, and APIs.
+This project aims to create a simple and intuitive interface that allows users to track their scores and compare their rankings with others.👌

 ## 🛠 Built With <a name="built-with"></a>

-### Tech Stack <a name="tech-stack"></a>

-- HTML-5
-- CSS3
-- Linters
-- Javascript
-- webpack

 <details>
   <summary>Client</summary>